josephshambrook/js-2023/src/pages/posts/2020/a-few-tricks-and-tips-for-web-development.md

 > I originally posted this article on dev.to, and migrated to my own site at a later point.

-I thought my first post could be about little setup tricks that I've gathered during my 10 years of Front End development so far.
+I thought my first post could be about little setup tricks that I've gathered during my 10 years of front-end development so far.
 Little things I don't really think twice about now, but still raise eyebrows when people watch me code (recently, fully virtually).

 Let's get to it, I've got standup in a few minutes and some overdue inspiration has struck.